cabforum/smime/SBR.md

 The following Registration Schemes are recognized as valid under these Requirements for use in the `subject:organizationIdentifier` attribute described in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).

 With the exception of the LEI and INT Registration Schemes, the country code used in the Registration Scheme identifier SHALL match that of the `subject:countryName` in the Certificate as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).
-For the VAT Registration Scheme, the prefix EL in the Registration Scheme may be used in conjunction with GR in the `subject:countryName` for Greece.
+For the VAT Registration Scheme, for the purpose of identifying tax authorities, the country prefix described in article 215 of EU Council Directive 2006/112/EC, as amended, MAY be used instead of the ISO 3166 2-letter country codes.

 * **NTR**: For an identifier allocated by a national or state trade register to the Legal Entity named in the `subject:organizationName`.